ingyer-ks/autocad-helper/README.md

 5. Now you can see the division.

 ## Version
 The DLL file targets AutoCAD 2020.
-If you use
+If you use other version, you need corresponding ObjectARX SDK.
 ## Miscellaneous
 This is dedicated to Jang Eunji who is my girlfriend.